melons135/HackerDB/README.md

 # HackerDB
-Database of all the hacking tools, uses and some exaples
+Database of all the hacking tools, uses and some examples